gene-git/blog/file-locking/README.rst

 NB.
 The flock struct contains l_pid - this MUST be 0 for OFD locks and PID for posix locks.

+Its also worth noting that locking can be file system dependent.
+In particular NFS should probably be avoided.
+Since my dominant use case is single machine, multiple process, I use /tmp which is a TMPFS file system and works well.

 Python
 ======